Concordium/concordium-java-sdk/README.md

 ```java
 ImmutableList<ContractAddress> getInstances(Hash blockHash)
 ```
-Get the list of smart contract instances in a given block.
+Get the list of smart contract instances in a given block at block commitment.

 ## Transactions